How to Charter a Private Yacht: What to Know Before You Pay

 Best for: Crewed and superyacht charters, complex itineraries, high-value bookings

-How it works: Broker matches you to vessels, negotiates on your behalf, manages paperwork
+How it works: Broker matches you to vessels, negotiates on your behalf, manages all paperwork

 Cost: Broker commission (typically 10–15%) built into charter fee